 How convenient.
 Allah showed him “unseen things,” but didn’t explain to him that eclipses are natural and need not be feared.

-Moses, a great Bible prophet, is portrayed as an insane man running around butt naked, chasing a stone.
-What a harebrained book.
+Moses, a great Biblical prophet, is portrayed as a bumbling dolt, running around butt naked, chasing a stone!
+Such gobbledygook.

 VI.
 Allah created Adam, making him 60 cubits tall (4:543).

-That means Adam was 90 ft tall like the height of a 3 storey building!
+That means Adam was 90 feet tall like the height of a 3 storey building!
 Subhanallah, isn’t Allah great?

 VIII.
 When one of his men asked: “What about the bone and animal dung?’
 He answered ‘They are of the food of the jinns [demons] (5:58:200).